david-liu/zodiac_web/README.md

 # zodiac_web
-A Python Web generator, which aims to help user deploying his code as a web serivce quickly.
+A Python Web generator, which aims to help user deploying his code as a web apoplication quickly.

 ## Installation